Children's Software Award 2024

 Since 2008, the TOMMI has been held in public libraries, as this has enabled many more children to be reached and the project to be accompanied by media education.
 The TOMMI is the most important award for digital products for children and young people in the German-speaking world and will celebrate its 20th anniversary in 2021!

-Apps, electronic toys, PC and console games, educational software or products for the special Kindergarten & Preschool Award can be submitted.
+Apps, electronic toys, PC and console games, educational software or products for the special Kindergarten & Preschool prize can be entered.
 The age limit is USK 12.
-All products that came or will come onto the market between October 16, 2021 and October 24, 2022 and are still available until at least December 31, 2022 are eligible to participate.
+All products that have been or will be launched on the market within one year and are still available until at least the end of the respective calendar year are eligible to participate.

-To ensure a smooth process, we need 20 games or codes from you per title, as well as the completed ONLINE registration form.
+To ensure a smooth process, we require 20 games or codes per title, as well as the completed ONLINE registration form.
 The submitted games will remain with the expert jury.

 Once a year.

-As a rule, the call for games and other digital products for children is made in June/July.
-The test phase in the libraries takes place between September and October.
+As a rule, the call for games and other digital products for children takes place in June/July.
+The test phase in the libraries takes place between September and November.

-The award ceremony will take place at the end of October on KiKA in the media program "Team Timster".
+The award ceremony takes place at the end of December in the KiKA media program "Team Timster".
+The Kita Prize is always awarded at the beginning of the year at the Kita Online Congress.

 Children who are between eight and 16 years old and have a good knowledge of computer games can apply to the libraries listed.
 Entire school classes are also welcome to join the libraries' children's jury.